 Anyone here who once had a childhood dream of being a dancer or ballerina?
 Barre is a workout combining ballet, dance, pilates and yoga.
 And the best part?
 The workout is suitable and accessible for all fitness levels, with pre/post-natal classes available too.
 Its ballet roots and body resonates with women (& men) looking for an exercise that creates long, lean muscles, partially explaining its growth in this part of the world.

-Barre Lab is scheduled to open its 2nd location in the East in Feb 2019.
+Barre Lab is opening its 2nd location in the East in Apr 2019.
 The studio was founded as a joint venture between Yoga Lab and Breathe Pilates.
 Yoga Lab was set up by fitness influencer Jasmine Chong, Betty Kong and Kat Meadows, with 3 studios in Singapore; Breathe Pilates was established by MIT grad Thicha, Dennis and medical doctor Deborah, with 5 studios located across the island including Novena, Raffles, Galaxis and Camden Medical Centre.

 WeBarre continues to be Asia's Leading Boutique Barre Studio, with 2 new studio openings in Clarke Quay & Dhoby Ghaut respectively (and 1 in Hong Kong), bringing its total count to 4 studios and 3 other affiliated studios in Singapore, and 1 in HK.